 The Hippocratic Oath has as one of its tenets: “First, do no harm”.
 This is an excellent place to start when considering your contact strategy.
 If you are looking to deal with negative customer feedback but also deal with missed opportunities and loss of revenue that your existing approach to customer contact is probably causing, one of the first places to find things to fix is often your “own goals”.
 The best way to find these is to audit your communications to get a clear picture of who is saying what to your customers, when they are saying it, and through what channels.
-This will highlight to you very quickly how a contact strategy is going to improve your customers’ experience of your brand.
+This will highlight to you quickly how a contact strategy is going to improve your customers’ experience of your brand.
 Be prepared to uncover some shocking examples of your communications.

 There are often also organisation issues with your CRM platform in that not every department who communicates with your customer has access to it.
 Sometimes CRM is just implemented for sales or service and everyone else is on their own.
 This is not the end of your contact strategy!
-You have to think about how you enable the parts of the organisation that do not have access to the single customer to use it.
-That might mean that you extend your implementation, however that could be cost prohibitive but do not worry as this is not the only solution to this problem.
+Think about how you enable the parts of the organisation that do not have access to the single customer view to use it.
+That might mean that you extend your implementation, however that could be cost prohibitive, but do not worry as this is not the only solution to this problem.
 One of the ways round this is to consider how different areas could use a data extract from the CRM system to inform their communications and then how recent the data needs to be and frequently they need that data.

-Try to remember the purpose of a commercial organisation is to create a customer and not a product or service.
-Who are you creating as customers with your contact strategy?
+Try to remember the purpose of a commercial organisation is to create a customer and not a product.

 In summary, as you think about how to implement a contact strategy, we suggest you think about these three initial steps:

-Review your existing communications; look at both what is being sent and who is sending it.
+- Review your existing communications; look at both what is being sent and who is sending it.
 You may find that you have organisation silos that need to be addressed as part of your implementation.

-Contact History – data is the tool that you need to audit your communications and to set up your contact strategy.
+- Contact History – data is the tool that you need to audit your communications and to set up your contact strategy.
 Make sure that you are capturing the contact history and that everyone who needs to use it can get to this data.

-“Do no harm” – once you have the complete picture of your communications, start your contact strategy by removing the duplications and the obvious clashes.
+- “Do no harm” – once you have the complete picture of your communications, start your contact strategy by removing the duplications and the obvious clashes.